jupyter/accessibility/testing/scripts/jupyterlab-testing-scripts.md

 Different scripts apply to different levels of JupyterLab (ie. the whole application versus a single extension).
 The ideal implementation of these tests is noted in their `Proposed JupyterLab success criteria` section.

+If you are writing a testing script, please review the [Testing Script Template](testing-script-template.md) for more information.

 ## Test proposals

 ### [1.3.4 - Orientation](https://www.w3.org/WAI/WCAG21/quickref/#orientation)